EnterpriseDB/tpa/docs/src/tpaexec-deploy.md

 the state of the cluster.

-(Setting `deploy_hosts` is the recommended alternative to using Ansible's `--limit` option, which TPAexec does not support.)
+(Setting `deploy_hosts` is the recommended alternative to using Ansible's `--limit` option, which TPA does not support.)

 ## deploy.yml